Who we are

 I am the Stroke Association HRH Princess Margaret Clinical Lecturer, and I am particularly interested in how people with stroke live with and manage their condition.

-I am a Clinical Research Fellow in Psychiatry, and my research focuses on understanding the relationship between mood disorder and cardiometabolic disease.
+I am a Clinical Lecturer in Psychiatry, and my research focuses on understanding the relationship between mood disorder and cardiometabolic disease.

-I am a Clinical Lecturer in General Practice & Primary Care interested in chronic disease management.
+I am a Clinical Research Fellow in General Practice & Primary Care interested in chronic disease management.

 I am a Clinical Senior Lecturer in General Practice & Primary Care with particular interests in chronic disease management and mental health.